-Seasoned investors often have a long-term view of the stock market, using short- and medium-term volatility to buy into the themes they believe will pan out over many years.
+Seasoned investors often approach the markets with a long-term view, using short- and medium-term volatility to buy into the themes they believe will pan out over many years.
 While identifying these trends is difficult, tuning out the noise can reveal what’s to come, possibly resulting in significant gains.

-With the calendar flipping to 2022, we highlight five of the most popular trends right now that show significant potential for growth.
+As we move through the second quarter of 2022, let’s highlight five of the most popular investment trends right now — looking at several themes that show significant potential for growth.

 3. Artificial intelligence

 The technological revolution has brought artificial intelligence (AI) to the forefront of society, making a reality of what was previously only imagined.
-With AI disrupting every aspect of our lives, the new technology could become the most influential industry of the century.
+With AI disrupting many aspects of our lives, the new technology could become the most influential industry of the century.

 At its core, AI attempts to replicate human intelligence in a computer or machine with faster speed and greater accuracy.
 So as these systems become more intelligent, AI becomes more powerful, with its uses and applications impacting nearly every industry.